Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 | Tokenomics parameter change log| Map macro changes to protocol levers      |       |               |            |       |
 | Automation health dashboard    | Monitor reminders & integrations          |       |               |            |       |
 | Compliance & legal watchlist   | Surface regulatory messaging constraints  |       |               |            |       |

+## Appendix D: Investor Narrative Snippet Template

+Reuse this paragraph scaffold whenever you need a fast, source-backed story for investors, partners, or press.
+Swap in the latest GDP numbers, cite the source, and highlight an upcoming milestone so the macro proof point flows directly into execution.

+> "Maldives today stands among the world’s top 60 nations in nominal GDP per
+> capita, with income levels projected to rise from **$17,287** in 2024 to
+> **$18,207** in 2025.<sup>[1]</sup> In purchasing power terms, Maldivians enjoy
+> an effective standard of living exceeding **$26,000** per capita, placing the
+> country on par with advanced economies.
+This upward trajectory is more than a
+> statistic—it’s a signal of capacity.
+Dynamic Capital is building the first
+> Maldivian-born trading and mentorship ecosystem designed to match this
+> prosperity with opportunity.
+By anchoring our tokenomics, mentorship scoring,
+> and AI-driven trading intelligence to a nation already outperforming its
+> peers, we’re not just creating financial tools—we’re encoding the Maldives’
+> growth story into a living protocol that scales globally. {{Add milestone
+> clause: e.g., "AI trading desk beta launches in Q3 2025."}}

+**Implementation notes**

+- Replace the bolded values with the latest numbers from the Maldives Data Tracker and update the superscript citation to the correct publication.
+- Update the milestone clause with a specific, time-bound delivery that already has leadership sign-off.
+- When localizing, preserve the credibility anchor → narrative bridge → global positioning flow even if sentence order changes.
+- If publishing on the web, link the superscript citation to the source URL and ensure accessibility via descriptive link text.

+**Verification quick check**

+1. [ ] Paragraph copy matches the most recent tracker snapshot (numbers, source name, access date).
+2. [ ] Milestone clause points to an initiative with an existing delivery plan and owner in the roadmap database.
+3. [ ] Citation link resolves and is logged in the verification evidence folder alongside the published asset.

+[1]: Replace with the authoritative GDP data source (e.g., IMF World Economic Outlook 2024) including the direct URL and access date.